 ~ showing interest and enthusiasm

-~ using positive words and descriptions regarding the child
+~ using positive words and descriptions regarding your child

 ~ avoiding negative or blank facial expressions